 Cattails spread easily.
 They can grow in moist soil conditions and in water up to 4 feet deep.
 Cattails spread by rhizome and seed.

 Cattail typha latifolia have many benefits to a pond's health.
 This tall reed provides habitat for young fish.
-Perimeter cattails create a buffer for new water entering the pond.
+They also create a buffer for new water entering the pond.
 Cattails also capture unwanted nutrients, metals, and sediment, which helps improve water quality.